zchochul/AliceO2/README.md

 <p>

 So there are two options:<br>
-1. When you builded the O2 there was an error and it didn't compiled completly.
+1. When you built the O2 there was an error and it didn't compile completely.
 You have to correct the mistakes and try to build again. <br>
-2. If it did in fact compiled completly there is an other error (I had it only once but it is possible xD).
+2. If it did in fact compile completely there is another error (I had it only once but it is possible xD).
 You need to change the `/latest` part for something you have in the `~/alice/sw/ubuntu2004_x86-64/O2` directory.
 But when I fully built again, the error disappeared.

 </p>
 </details>